-This dish is easy to prepare.
+This Pumpkin Curry is easy to prepare.
 It’s also a quick dish if you prepare the pumpkin in advance.
-I say that because it took nearly 20 minutes just to peel the tough and irksome peel off the pumpkin in order to dice it!
-Boy, is pumpkin peel a beast!
-And be very careful not to cut yourself when you do it.
+I say that because it took nearly 20 minutes just to peel the tough and irksome rind off the pumpkin in order to dice it!
+Be very careful not to cut yourself when you do it.
 So cut the pumpkin into big slices, peel it, and cube it in advance (keep it in the fridge for up to a couple of days), and the rest of the prep work will take you all of 5 minutes.

-Quick and easy, this dish produces stunningly delicious and visually appealing results!
+Quick and easy, this Pumpkin Curry produces stunningly delicious and visually appealing results!

 Let’s get started!

-Peel and cut it into 1/2 inch cubes.
+Peel and cut the pumpkin it into 1/2 inch cubes.

 Heat the butter in a Dutch oven (I use and love Lodge) or pot over medium-high heat and saute the onions until tender and translucent, about 6-7 minutes.
 Add the garlic and saute for another minute.
 Add the chicken and cook until no longer pink.

-Add the curry powder (and yes, that’s TABLEspoons – none of this “1-2 teaspoons” jazz!) and apricot jam and stir to combine.
+Add the curry powder (and yes, that’s TABLEspoons – none of this “1-2 teaspoons” jazz!) and apricot or peach jam and stir to combine.
 Cook for another minute.
-(If you like to make curry, you might as well get a big bag of it to begin with since good curries call for lots of curry powder.
-THIS CURRY POWDER is the best bang for the buck.)
+(I like this curry powder but for the absolute BEST flavor, make our incredible homemade Curry Powder!)

 Add the flour and stir to combine.

-Add the chicken broth, or water and a chicken bouillon cube, salt, and the coconut milk and stir to combine.
+Add the chicken broth, salt, and the coconut milk and stir to combine.
 Increase the heat and bring it to a simmer, stirring constantly until the sauce is thickened.

 Add the pumpkin and raisins and stir to combine.